papascott/TestGithubActions/README-test.md

-# Install the package and run
+# electricDrummerDev

+@ScottHansonDE has build a test package of Electric Drummer than runs on Linux (tested on Ubutu 20.04.2)

-Download the package from https://s3.amazonaws.com/publicfolder.papascott.de/electricdrummer_0.4.4_amd64.deb
+- Download the package from https://s3.amazonaws.com/publicfolder.papascott.de/electricdrummer_0.4.4_amd64.deb

-On the terminal `sudo apt install ./electricdrummer_0.4.4_amd64.deb`
+- On the terminal `sudo apt install ./electricdrummer_0.4.4_amd64.deb`

-In the terminal run `electricDrummer`
+- In the terminal run `electricDrummer`

-# Steps to build a deb package for Electric Drummer <br /> (either on a Mac or a Linux server)
+## Steps to build a deb package for Electric Drummer <br /> (either on a Mac or a Linux server)

 - On a Mac, the <a href="https://github.com/electron-userland/electron-installer-debian#requirements">deb packager</a> needs two command line tools: dpkg and fakeroot